Theology and religious studies Degree

 The majority of universities will not require specific subjects as prerequisites.
 Therefore individuals do not need to worry if they do not have religious studies as an A-level.
 However, A-levels in religious studies, philosophy, ethics, languages, history or English will help a candidate’s application.
 Exact grade requirements will vary between institutions, with some asking for AAB and others asking for 200 UCAS tariff points.

-Students are advised to check with their chosen universities and degree programmes to ensure they understand what is needed of them to gain admission to the course.
+Students are advised to check with their chosen universities and degree programmes to ensure they understand what is needed for them to gain admission to the course.

 What are my study options?